SeatPlan Logo

 This moving one-person show about depression, loss and finding your joy features a rotating cast including Lenny Henry and Sue Perkins.

-Don't Miss Tickets for Every Brilliant Thing
+Every Brilliant Thing in London

-Critically acclaimed one-person play Every Brilliant Thing comes to the West End for the first time at Soho Place, starring a rotating cast of truly brilliant actors including Lenny Henry and Sue Perkins.
+Critically acclaimed one-person play Every Brilliant Thing comes to the West End for the first time at Soho Place, close to Tottenham Court Road station, starring a rotating cast of truly brilliant actors including Lenny Henry and Sue Perkins.
 To cheer up their depressed mother, a child creates a list of all the “brilliant things” they can think of - a list that just might shape the course of their life.
 Funny, heart-wrenching and uplifting in turn, Every Brilliant Thing is a truly unique theatrical experience.
 This show is “a real treat, and one not to be missed” (Playbill) - so book your tickets today!

 What is the play Every Brilliant Thing about?